 A Non-Executive Director is paid from the funds of the Corporation.
-Each Director's remuneration and allowances are determined by the Minister.
-Remuneration is not paid to a Non-Executive Director who holds a full time office, or position, that is remunerated out of moneys appropriated by Parliament.
+Each Director's remuneration is determined by the Minister within the range determined by section 7D of the Salaries and Allowances Tribunal Act 1975 (WA).
+Remuneration is not paid to a Non-Executive Director who holds a fulltime office, or position, that is remunerated out of moneys appropriated by Parliament.

-Each Director is reimbursed for usual and ordinary expenses incurred in connection with the Board's business.
+Each Director is reimbursed for usual and ordinary expenses in accordance with the Board Expense Reimbursement Policy which has been approved by the Minister in accordance with the GTE Act.